 Renowned enterprise integration experts Beth Gold-Bernstein and William Ruh present best practices and case studies that bring their methodology to life.
 They address every stage from the decision-maker’s and implementer’s point of view–showing how to align business requirements to specific solutions, systematically reduce risk, and maximize ROI throughout the entire lifecycle.
 Coverage includes:

-The authors provide detailed plans and specification templates for application integration projects—both in the book and on the CD-ROM.
+The authors provide detailed plans and specification templates for application integration projects.
 These projects include identifying business drivers and requirements; establishing strategy; and integrating services, information, process, and applications.

 Enterprise Integration was written for every member of the integration team: business and IT leaders, strategists, architects, project managers, and technical staff.
 Regardless of your role, you’ll discover where you fit, what to do, and how to drive maximum business value from your next integration project.